Summary IconKey Takeaways

 Fivetran is built around the principle of Change Data Capture (CDC).
 This capability was significantly supercharged with the acquisition of HVR in 2021, integrating HVR’s best-in-class, log-based CDC technology directly into the Fivetran platform.

-Fivetran prioritizes the reliable movement of raw data into your warehouse with zero manual configuration.
+Fivetran prioritizes the reliable movement of raw data into your warehouse with zero ETL configuration.
 It handles the heavy lifting of API rate limits, incremental sync logic, and error retries entirely in the background.

 For global enterprises, Fivetran offers a level of security and compliance that is difficult to maintain manually.
 With built-in features for SOC2, HIPAA, and GDPR, along with automated schema drift handling, it helps organizations scale without requiring a growing team of data engineers to monitor the infrastructure.